mozilla/bedrock/docs/abtest.rst

     If you are measuring installs as part of your experiment be sure to configure `custom stub attribution <https://bedrock.readthedocs.io/en/latest/stub-attribution.html#measuring-campaigns-and-experiments>`_ as well.

-Including the ``data-ex-variant`` and ``data-ex-name`` in the analytics reporting will add the test to an auto generated report in GA.
+Including the ``data-ex-variant`` and ``data-ex-name`` in the analytics reporting will add the test to an auto generated report in :abbr:`GA (Google Analytics)`.
 The variable values may be provided by the analytics team.

 .. code-block:: javascript